lingtalfi/Light_UploadGems/doc/api/Ling/Light_UploadGems/GemHelper/GemHelper/setTags.md

-GemHelper::setTags — Sets the tags.
+GemHelper::setTags — Sets an array of tags that will be used in the applyCopies method.